jomjol/AI-on-the-edge-device-docs/docs/Configuration-Parameter-Details.md

 ```

 This paragraph is used to switch on an extended logging.
 It is optional and by default only a minimum logging is enabled.
-**Attention:** in case of extended logging the size of the log file (`/log.txt`, `/alignment.txt`) might increase rapidly, therefore manually deletion from time to time is recommended
+**:bangbang: Attention:** in case of extended logging the size of the log file (`/log.txt`, `/alignment.txt`) might increase rapidly, therefore manually deletion from time to time is recommended